 - 1. Normal retirement at age sixty-two (62) with full benefits. - 2.
 Immediate Early retirement beginning at age fifty-five (55) up to normal retirement age with a reduced benefit.
 The benefit reduction factor is two and one-half percent (2.5%) for each full year prior to age sixty-two (62).
-The early retirement benefit at age fifty- five (55) is eighty-two and one-half percent
+The early retirement benefit at age fifty- five (55) is eighty-two and one-half percent (82.5%) of the full benefit at age sixty-two (62).

-- (82.5%) of the full benefit at age sixty-two (62). - 3.
-'Rule of 80' retirement allows the participant to retire with full benefits before age sixty-two(62) if the sum of age and accumulated service credits is eighty (80) or more.
+3. 'Rule of 80' retirement allows the participant to retire with no reduction in benefits before age sixty-two (62) if the sum of age and years of credited service is eighty (80) or more at the time of retirement..